BrittaRude/BrittaRude.github.io/inputs_code/_posts/2021-06-25-sql-with-python.md

   ('Mexico', 1.3, 'Americas', 'Southamerica');
 """
 ````
-The country table will fill the countryid column automatically, by incrementing order.
+The country table will fill in the countryid column automatically, by incrementing order.